diffix/syndiffix-fs/README.md

 `--precision-limit-row-fraction <int>` - Tree nodes are allowed to split if `node_num_rows >= table_num_rows/row_fraction`.

 `--precision-limit-depth-threshold <int>` - Tree depth threshold below which the `row-fraction` check is not applied.

+## Usage hints

+The fewer columns that are included with the `--columns` parameter, the more accurate the resulting synthetic data.
+If for instance one is only interested in column pairs, then it is better to generate a different synthetic dataset for each pair than to take the pairs from one complete synthetic dataset.

+If the synthetic dataset is for the purpose of building a private ML model, and the target column of the model is known, then setting `--clustering-maincolumn` to the target column will produce synthetic data that leads to a better ML model.

+If there is more than one row per protected entity (i.e. per individual), then the `--aidcolumns` columns must be set.

+All other parameters should normally be kept at their defaults.

 ## Step-by-step description of the algorithm